vinimj18/Selenium_Python/README.md

 Automated UI test suite for the [OrangeHRM demo site](https://opensource-demo.orangehrmlive.com/), developed as part of a QA automation technical assessment.

-This project validates key user workflows including login, employee management, and logout — using Selenium WebDriver and PyTest, structured with the Page Object Model (POM).
+This project validates key user workflows including login, employee management, and logout, using Selenium WebDriver and PyTest, structured with the Page Object Model (POM).

 ---